 We stayed at The One Resort which is perfect if you are looking for your own villa, air conditioning and a gorgeous infinity pool out to the water.
 It is a higher-end option but we found it worth the price.
 There are a variety of accommodation options if this isn’t for you.

-Wifi isn’t the best on the island but is available.
+Wi-Fi isn’t the best on the island but is available.
 My local sim card only worked at random moments.
-There are no ATMs although some places will accept credit card with a fee.
-I recommend taking over all the cash you will think you need.
+There are no ATMs although some places will accept credit cards with a fee.
+I recommend taking over all the cash you think you need.

 Note that this island is much more expensive than being on the mainland of Cambodia.

 Located on the northeast side of Koh Rong Sanloem, M’Pai Bay Beach is much less developed than the rest of the island.
 While the sand here is more yellow compared to the stunning white sand beaches of Saracen Bay, there are still plenty of advantages to staying here.
 M’Pai is popular with backpackers who will enjoy the budget accommodations available.
 With budget rooms comes more of a backpacker culture, as well.

 We loved M’Pai Bay because it is a small village with a much more local vibe than the more developed sides of Koh Rong Sanloem.
 Hanging on the beach you’re likely to have curious kids come up to you or get invited to a local’s house for coffee.
 Those that are interested in Khmer culture will love being immersed in this local seaside village!

 There’s plenty to do out on the water as well like snorkelling, scuba diving, paddleboarding and kayaking.
 Depending on the conditions, you can also sometimes see the plankton that glows in the water at night!